f3d-app/f3d/doc/dev/BUILD.md

 * Optionally, [Java](https://www.java.com) >= 18.
 * Optionally, [OpenEXR](https://openexr.com/en/latest/) >= 3.0.

+F3D is tested continuously against versions recommended by the [VFX reference platform](https://vfxplatform.com) defined for **CY2025**

 ## VTK compatibility

 As stated in the dependencies, F3D is compatible with VTK >= 9.2.6, however, some features may not be available.
 We suggest using VTK 9.4.1 with RenderingRayTracing, IOExodus and IOOpenVDB modules enabled in order to get as many features as possible in F3D.